Andrettin/Wyrmsun/readme.txt

 - Random maps are now placed in the "Random" world, and feature a mix of civilizations regardless of tileset.
 - Added a random dungeon map.
 - Added Malmo map (Earth).
+- Fixed an issue which caused players to not have symmetric starting locations in symmetric maps.

 * Miscellaneous
 - Added germanic bronze short sword icon (by Leo).